 The ScoopFree has the lowest price of the 3 best automatic litter boxes, costing less than $140.

-Whatever you decide, make sure to validate all these elements before making a purchase.
+Whatever you decide, make sure to consider all these elements before making a purchase and decide what’s the most important for you.
 Make your own research by checking current prices of these top 3 units.